European NIS2 Directive

 Does NIS2 affect you?

 The NIS2 Directive is an EU-wide act of network and information security legislation that came into force on January 16, 2023.
 Member states have until October 17, 2024, to transpose it into national law.
-Germany’s Federal Ministry of the Interior and Community has already published a draft bill implementing the NIS2 Directive (NIS-2UmsuCG).
+Germany’s Federal Ministry of the Interior and Community has already published a legislation to implement the NIS2 Directive (NIS-2UmsuCG).; implementation is scheduled for March 2025.
 The new directive will increase the number of affected businesses dramatically.
 Due to higher potential penalties and management liability provisions, the businesses affected also face higher standards and greater pressure to take the proper steps.

 Use our fast impact analysis tool to find out whether the NIS2 Directive affects your business.